mnejaime/spotify-data/README.md

 ### Dashboard

 - Built with Streamlit
-- Displays top artists bar chart
-- Shows complete list of top tracks
+- Displays top artists and list of top tracks
 - Accessible at `http://localhost:8501`

 ## Project Structure